eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 * `query.jwt`

-### Supported Client ID Schemes
+### Supported Client ID Prefixes

-Library requires the presence of a `client_id` using one of the following schemes:
+Library requires the presence of a `client_id` using one of the following prefixes:

 - `pre-registered` assuming out of bound knowledge of verifier meta-data.
 A verifier may send an authorization request signed (JAR) or plain
-- `x509_san_dns` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
-- `x509_san_uri` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
 - `redirect_uri` where verifier must send the authorization request in plain (JAR cannot be used)
-- `did` where verifier must send the authorization request signed (JAR) using a key resolvable via DID URL.
+- `decentralized_identifier` where verifier must send the authorization request signed (JAR) using a key resolvable via DID URL.
 - `verifier_attestation` where verifier must send the authorization request signed (JAR), witch contains a verifier attestation JWT from a trusted issuer
+- `x509_san_dns` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
+- `x509_hash` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate

 > [!NOTE]
-> The Client ID Scheme is encoded as a prefix in `client_id`.
-Absence of such a prefix, indicates the usage of the `pre-registered` Client ID Scheme.
+> The Client ID Prefix is encoded as a prefix in `client_id`.
+Absence of such a prefix, indicates the usage of the `pre-registered` Client ID Prefix.

 ### Retrieving Authorization Request

 According to OpenID4VP, when the `request_uri` parameter is included in the authorization request wallet must fetch the Authorization Request by following this URI.
 In this case there are two methods to get the request, controlled by the `request_uri_method` communicated by the verifier:
 - Via an HTTP GET: In this case the Wallet MUST send the request to retrieve the Request Object using the HTTP GET method, as defined in [RFC9101](https://www.rfc-editor.org/rfc/rfc9101.html).
-- Via an HTTP POST: In this case a supporting Wallet MUST send the request using the HTTP POST method as detailed in [Section 5.11](https://openid.net/specs/openid-4-verifiable-presentations-1_0-24.html#name-request-uri-method-post).
+- Via an HTTP POST: In this case a supporting Wallet MUST send the request using the HTTP POST method as detailed in [Section 5.10](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-request-uri-method-post).

 In the later case, based on the configured [SupportedRequestUriMethods](src/main/kotlin/eu/europa/ec/eudi/openid4vp/Config.kt), Wallet can communicate to the Verifier:
 - A Nonce value to be included in the JWT-Secured Authorization Request (via `wallet_nonce` parameter)
 - Its [metadata](src/main/kotlin/eu/europa/ec/eudi/openid4vp/internal/request/WalletMetaData.kt)  (via `wallet_metadata` parameter)

 Library supports both methods.

-> [!NOTE]
-> Library currently does not support encrypted JWT-Secured Authorization Requests.

 ### Authorization Request encoding